TACC/coe-332-sp24/docs/unit03/errorhandling.rst

 ZeroDivisionError, NameError, and TypeError are somewhat self explanatory when you see when they are raised.
-Knowing what circumstances can cause a built-in exception to occur (e.g. NameErrors are raised when a name is not found) is the first step toward identifying the cause and the solution
+Knowing what circumstances can cause a built-in exception to occur (e.g. NameErrors are raised when a name is not found) is the first step toward identifying the cause and the solution.
+Some common situations that generate exceptions are:

+* Trying to open a file that does not exist raises a ``FileNotFoundError``.
+* Trying to divide by zero raises a ``ZeroDivisionError``.
+* Trying to access a list at an index beyond its length raises an ``IndexError``.
+* Trying to use an object of the wrong type in a function raises a ``TypeError`` (for example, trying to call ``json.dumps()`` with an object that is not of type ``str``).
+* Trying to use an object with the wrong kind of value in a function raises a ``ValueError`` (for example, calling ``int('abc')``).
+* Trying to access a non-existent attribute on an object raises an ``AttributeError`` (a special case is accessing a null/uninitialized object, resulting in the dreaded ``AttributeError: 'NoneType' object has no attribute 'foo'`` error).

 A list of all built-in exceptions that could occur can be found `here <https://docs.python.org/3/library/exceptions.html>`_.

 .. note::

-    Note that syntax errors stand apart as exceptions that can't be handled:
+    Note that syntax errors stand apart as exceptions that can't be handled at runtime:

 .. code-block:: python3